 DeNyse Companies Scholarship The DeNyse Companies Scholarship was established in 2016 to provide scholarships to graduating seniors planning to pursue an education in welding, metal fabrication, graphic arts, industrial arts, project management, or construction management.
 Applicants must have a minimum Grade Point Average of 2.5.

 DeNyse Companies is a national signage and architectural elements company that provides design, installation, and service & repair.
 Jennifer and Allen DeNyse have proudly operated as a family-owned company since 1983, providing the best working environment for employees and promoting strong relationships with customers.
 Mr. and Mrs. DeNyse believe that true success is achieved through a responsible, well-rounded business practice that includes giving back to the community.
-DeNyse Companies demonstrates this commitment by supporting organizations such as the DeNyse Cares Foundation, Junior League of Douglas County, Boys & Girls Club, United Way, Dept. of Family and Children Services (DFACS), Bright Futures, Court Appointed Special Advocates (CASA), City of Refuge, Fisher House Foundation, and Atlanta Mission.
-(2 scholarships of $500 each)
+DeNyse Companies demonstrates this commitment by supporting organizations such as the DeNyse Cares Foundation, Junior League of Douglas County, Boys & Girls Club, United Way, Department of Family and Children Services (DFACS), Bright Futures, Court Appointed Special Advocates (CASA), City of Refuge, Fisher House Foundation, and Atlanta Mission.

 Don Remillard Scholarship

 The Don Remillard Scholarship was established in 2010 in honor of retiring Douglas County School System Superintendent Don Remillard to fund scholarships for Douglas County Performance Learning Center students upon their graduation from the program.
 There is no minimum Grade Point Average required for applicants.
 Mr. Remillard spent his entire career of 38 years in Douglas County.
 He began his career as a math teacher at Douglas County High School and held numerous leadership positions in the school system including Assistant Principal and Associate Superintendent of General Administration before becoming Superintendent in 2003.
 Mr. Remillard was instrumental in starting the Performance Learning Center.
 Mr. Remillard served on numerous not-for-profit Boards and was a founding member and former president of Chapel Hill Kiwanis Club.
 He received numerous awards including being named “Citizen of the Year” in 2010 by the Douglas County Chamber of Commerce.
 Mr. Remillard continues to be an active volunteer in the community and serves on the PET Board.
-(2 scholarships of $500 each)

 Edward and Brenda Denovellis Scholarship

 The Edward and Brenda Denovellis Scholarship was established in 2015 by the namesakes to provide assistance to New Manchester High School seniors in the Special Education Program planning to continue their education beyond high school.
 There is no minimum Grade Point Average required for applicants.
 Due to family obligations, neither Mr. or Mrs. Denovellis’s parents were able to graduate from college, but they instilled in their children the importance of taking full advantage of the education system in our country.
 Consequently, with their parents’ help and support, all eight children earned college degrees, four of whom became teachers.
 Mr. Denovellis is retired from Coca-Cola and is a former PET Board Member, and Mrs. Denovellis is a teacher at New Manchester High School.
-(3 scholarships of $1,000 each)

 Gold’s Gym Scholarship

 Gold’s Gym offers scholarships to graduating seniors from the five high schools in the Douglas County School System.
 Each recipient must attend a different high school.
 Students applying for this scholarship must have participated for at least two high school years on a school, intramural, or county/regional sports or cheerleading team.
 Applicants must have a minimum Grade Point Average of 2.5 Team sports promote physical fitness and encourage participants to work together for the good of the whole.
-(4 scholarships of $1,000 each)

 The Hometown Scholarship was established in 2016 to recognize and financially reward graduating seniors who attend kindergarten through 12th grades in Douglas County School System (DCSS) schools.
 Should all factors be considered equal among qualified applicants, preference will be given to students who attended Eastside Elementary School.
 The scholarship was established by Amy and Mike Shadix, DCSS alumni and lifelong Douglas County residents.
 Mrs. Shadix has worked in the DCSS for 23 years, currently serving as media specialist at Eastside Elementary School.
 Her mother, Mary Faye Otwell, taught at the same school for 24 years, thus the desire to give Eastside Elementary School applicants preference if all other factors are considered equal.
 By requiring the Hometown Scholarship applicants to have attended Kindergarten through 12th grades in DCSS schools, Mr. and Mrs. Shadix are showing their genuine commitment to DCSS and the Douglas County community.
-(1 scholarship of $1,000)

 John and Stephanie Bleakley Scholarship

 The John and Stephanie Bleakley Scholarship was established in 2016 to offer recognition and financial support to high school seniors who plan to further their education at the college or university level.
 The scholarship was established by Mr. and Mrs. Bleakley, longtime community volunteers and owners of John Bleakley Ford in Lithia Springs, GA.
 Mr. and Mrs. Bleakley appreciate the value of education as well as the ever-increasing costs of obtaining one.
 This scholarship is designed to alleviate some of the financial burden on promising students who wish to further their education by selecting a major that will prepare them for a career in the automotive industry, aviation, or business.
-(2 scholarships of $500 each)

 Juanita Williams Memorial Scholarship